w3c-validators/w3c_validators/README.md

 W3C Validators is a Ruby wrapper for the World Wide Web Consortium's online validation services.

-It supports the markup validator, the feed validator and the CSS validator.
+It supports the nu validator, the feed validator and the CSS validator.

 ### Installation